top of page

 Survey and Issuance of Certificates

-Ships meeting the Load Line Convention standards receive an International Load Line Certificate, which is valid for up to five years.
-The certification involves a detailed load line survey by the ship's flag state or a recognized classification society.
+Ships meeting the Load Line Convention standards receive an International Load Line Certificate, which is valid for up to five years & is subject to annual & intermediate endorsements.
+The certification involves an initial load line survey by the ship's flag state or a recognized classification society (typically during building of the ship).
 The survey examines the ship's structure, weathertight integrity, and loading arrangements to ensure compliance.

 After a successful survey, the ship's load lines are marked amidships on each side.
 These markings are permanent, showing the maximum depth the ship can be submerged.
 The load lines and draft numbers are clearly marked, with each figure indicating the vertical height from the keel.
 The width of each letter or number is 20mm.